ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 Before you begin
 ################

 It is possible to deploy SKAMPI on many common used operating systems.
-In specific, for windows, please use WSL2 (more information can be found `here <https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube#wsl2>`_), for the macos, please sort hyperkit out by following `these instructions <https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube#macos>`_ and install hyperkit by running:
+In specific, for windows, please use WSL2 `WSL2 <https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube#wsl2>`_, for the macos, please sort hyperkit out by following `these instructions <https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube#macos>`_ and install hyperkit by running:

 .. code-block::